Julia-Wagner/tails-and-treats/README.md

 I believe I added all the necessary features to create a project that is ready to be used as a real-life game.
 However, there is always room for improvement and further features.
 Here are some enhancements I would like to make in the future.

 - The size of the maze could be adapted even better to the screen size of the user.
 Maybe I could find a way to calculate the size of the maze based on the used device.
+- I would like to include a database to add a public highscore so the users can compete against other users too and not only try to beat their own highscore.
 - Some of my functions can be refactored to reduce cognitive complexity.
 - I would like to remove the external class and try to build the maze completely from scratch.